pujiayeah/pujiayeah.github.io/_pages/about.md

 ---
 permalink: /
-title: "Cleared for landing — Welcome to my HOMEPAGE! 😝 "
+title: "Cleared for landing — Welcome to my HOMEPAGE!"
 author_profile: true
 redirect_from:
   - /about/